authelia/authelia/docs/content/integration/openid-connect/introduction.md

 This scope is a special scope designed to allow applications to obtain a [Refresh Token] which allows extended access to an application on behalf of a user.
-A [Refresh Token] is a special [Access Token] that allows refreshing previously issued token credentials, effectively it allows the relying party to obtain new tokens periodically.
+A [Refresh Token] is a special [Access Token] that allows refreshing previously issued token credentials, effectively it allows the Relying Party to obtain new tokens periodically.

 As per [OpenID Connect 1.0] Section 11 [Offline Access] can only be granted during the [Authorization Code Flow] or a [Hybrid Flow].
 The [Refresh Token] will only ever be returned at the [Token Endpoint] when the client is exchanging